Metro provides hundreds of bike lockers throughout our railway station network.

 Q: What if all the lockers at my station are taken?

-A: You can add your name to a waiting list or check other nearby train stations for availability.
+A: You can add your name to a waiting list or check other nearby railway stations for availability.

 Q: Where do I need to book a locker and pay bond?